Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cats are known for being excellent self-groomers.
 However, sometimes, cats do not clean themselves as well as they should.
 If your cat seems to be a little lazy on the grooming front, the lack of grooming could be contributing to dry and/or itchy skin.
 The good news is that you can pick up the grooming slack for your cat and hopefully, get the itchiness to go away.

-Use a fine comb to clean your cat’s fur every day.
+Use a comb to clean your cat’s fur every day.
 Take time to clean your cat’s ears out with cotton balls a couple of times a week.
-Two or three times a month, you can lightly dampen a washcloth and gently rub your cat’s fur with it to mimic licking and get rid of dander.
+Two or three times a month, you can lightly dampen a washcloth, and gently rub your cat’s fur with it to mimic licking and get rid of dander.
 All these actions should help keep your cat cleaner and less itchy, and it should help encourage your cat to clean themselves more often.

 cat grooming_Piqsels